-We offer programming in three main areas:
+We offer programming in four main areas:

 - Residential treatment for those struggling with behavioural or mental health difficulties and unable to live at home.
 We also offer emergency shelter and other support services for homeless young men, or clients at risk of homelessness, and transitional housing for young men who need some support as they move from adolescence to adulthood.